google/gae-secure-scaffold-python3/README.md

 ## XSRF

-To enable XSRF protection add the decorator to the endpoints you need it for. e.g.
+To enable XSRF protection add the decorator to the endpoints you need it for.
+This needs to be set *after* the route decorator e.g.

     @app.route('/', methods=['GET', 'POST'])